 4. Rectangle (window manager)

 Window management on macOS is limited compared to Windows.
-Rectangle solves this with simple keyboard shortcuts to snap and organize windows.
+Rectangle solves this for me with simple keyboard shortcuts to snap and organize windows.

-I set custom shortcuts (see below), so managing multiple apps became simple after installing this tool.
+I set custom shortcuts (see below img) which became muscle memory, so managing multiple apps became simple.

 5. AltTab (windows alt-tab on macOS)